Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Enable a toggle to select the corresponding connection to create an offer to.
 All available connections are displayed.
 By default, all toggles are disabled.

 - [CANCEL]
-  Click this button to cancel adding multi-connection offers and close the *Select connections and status* wizard window.
+  Click this button to cancel adding multi-connection offers.
+The *Select connections and status* wizard window is closed.

 - [CONTINUE]
   Click this button to proceed to the next step.
 The *Select destination attribute sets* wizard window is displayed.